apacheignite/documentation/service-grid/service-grid.md

 }
 [/block]
 Ignite always guarantees that services are continuously available, and are deployed according to the specified configuration, regardless of any topology changes or node crashes.
+[block:api-header]
+{
+  "type": "basic",
+  "title": "Deployment Management"
+}
+[/block]
+By default, an Ignite Service will be deployed on a random node (or nodes) depending on the cluster workload as it's described in the load balancing section above.

+In addition to this default approach, Ignite provides an API that allows limiting an Ignite Service deployment to a specific set of nodes.
+Two existed approaches are overviewed below.

+##Node Filter Based Deployment

+This approach is based on a filtering predicate that gets called on every node at the time Ignite Service's engine determines a set of possible candidates for the Ignite Service deployment.
+If the predicate return `true` then a node will be included in the set, otherwise the not will be excluded from the list.

+A node filter has to implement `IgnitePredicate<ClusterNode>` interface like it does the exemplary filter below which will instruct the Service Grid engine to deploy an Ignite Service on non client nodes that have `west.coast.attribute` in their local attributes map.

+[block:code]
+{
+  "codes": [
+    {
+      "code": "// The filter implementation.\npublic class ServiceFilter implements IgnitePredicate<ClusterNode> {\n\t@Override public boolean apply(ClusterNode node) {\n  \t// The service will be deployed on non client nodes\n    // that have the attribute 'west.coast.node'.\n    return !node.isClient() &&\n    node.attributes().containsKey(\"west.coast.node\");\n  }\n}", "language": "java"
+    }
+  ]
+}
+[/block]
+After the filter is ready you can pass it to `ServiceConfiguration.setNodeFilter(...)` method and start the service using this configuration.
+[block:code]
+{
+  "codes": [
+    {
+      "code": "// Initiating cache configuration. \nServiceConfiguration cfg = new ServiceConfiguration();\n        \n// Setting service instance to deploy.\ncfg.setService(service);\n        \n// Setting service name.\ncfg.setName(\"serviceName\");\n        \n// Providing the nodes filter.\ncfg.setNodeFilter(new ServiceFilter());\n        \n// Getting instance of Ignite Service Grid.\nIgniteServices services = ignite.services();\n        \n// Deploying the service.\nservices.deploy(cfg);", "language": "java"
+    }
+  ]
+}
+[/block]

+[block:callout]
+{
+  "type": "warning",
+  "body": "Make sure that a node filter's class is located in the classpath of every Ignite node regardless of the fact whether an Ignite Service is going to be deployed there or not.
+Otherwise you'll get a `ClassNotFoundException`.\n\nThe Ignite Service implementation can be deployed only on the nodes where the service might be deployed in principle throughout the lifetime of a cluster."
+}
+[/block]